Copper Current Density for Simulations, Using Quick and Dirty PCB Design Rules

 Most of your fellow humans consider 55°C to be burning hot when they touch it!
 It's too uncomfortable for them to hold their skin against.
 If you do a lot of soldering, you’ll probably have a much higher threshold for considering something too hot.
 This is worth mentioning because if your product will have the conducting area you are designing exposed to human touch, you may want to consider keeping the trace temperature below 55°C so users don’t complain they are getting burnt from your product.

-If you feel as though you are really pushing the limits with your simulation, you should do more extensive evaluation of your design in Ansys IcePak or perform extensive real world testing.
-A thermal camera and a can of black spray paint are cheaper than IcePak, but in real world testing, it may be harder to simulate a variety of conditions without expensive environmental chambers.
+If you feel as though you are really pushing the limits with your simulation, you should do a more extensive evaluation of your design in Ansys IcePak or perform extensive real-world testing.
+A thermal camera and a can of black spray paint are cheaper than IcePak, but in real-world testing, it may be harder to simulate a variety of conditions without expensive environmental chambers.
 Metals reflect thermal wavelengths, so in order to get an accurate reading, spray your entire board with black spray paint before testing it with a thermal camera.

-My way of calculating an acceptable current density might not be for everyone, but it should give you an idea of whether your design is heading down the right path.
-The thermal implications of high current/temperature traces can be wide ranging for your entire circuit board and should be considered.
+My way of calculating an acceptable current density might fall under some of the more dirty PCB design rules, but it should give you an idea of whether your design is heading down the right path.
+The thermal implications of high current/temperature traces can be wide-ranging for your entire circuit board and should be considered.
 Due to this fact, I wouldn’t recommend looking for a golden standard current density to stay below for all your PCBs.

 If you are designing high power boards, your acceptable current density is likely to be far greater than that for a power distribution network that is supplying microcontrollers or logic devices.